 The Santa Cruz Beach Boardwalk is a classic seaside amusement park located along a beautiful sandy beach in a friendly beach town.

 The Boardwalk features more than 40 rides and attractions including two National Historic Landmarks: the world-famous 1924 Giant Dipper wooden roller coaster and the beautiful 1911 Looff Carousel, plus many scream-inducing thrill rides, gentle kiddie rides, casual restaurants, gift shops, games, indoor arcades, and miniature golf.

-The Boardwalk accepts cash and cashless payment including Visa, Mastercard, Discover, Apple Pay, Samsung Pay, Google Pay at all Ticket Booths, Season Pass Office, and MyBoardwalk Kiosks.
+The Boardwalk accepts cash and cashless payment including Visa, Mastercard, Discover, Apple Pay, Samsung Pay, Google Pay at all Ticket Booths, Season Pass Office, Guest Services, and MyBoardwalk Kiosks.
 Food and most retail locations and all attractions and midway games accept cashless payment only.
 For online purchases, Visa, Mastercard, Discover, Apple Pay and Google Pay are accepted.

 The Boardwalk is admission-free.
 If you’d like to take a stroll and enjoy the colorful oceanfront scene, it’s free and open to the public, even when the rides are closed.

 If you decide to enjoy a ride or two, tickets can be purchased for individual rides or you can purchase a Ride Wristband to ride all day.

 Sorry, these things are not allowed on the Boardwalk.
 But there’s a great bike path along nearby West Cliff Drive, and a free skate park is located next to the Riverside Avenue bridge.

 Bike racks are located near the Casino Arcade, Neptune’s Kingdom, Entrance 3/Looff Carousel, and by the entrance to the River Parking Lot.